mazjap/TSSChecker_UI/README.md

 ~~2.
 Unable to add more than three devices~~

-3. Dupicate saved devices when opening and closing 'Saved' page
+~~3.
+Dupicate saved devices when opening and closing 'Saved' page~~